sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 Even if there is a definition that makes reasonable sense can we say whether it's possible to provide a <code>zipWith</code>-like definition for an arbitrary data structure?

-An alternative is to modify our data structures to contain phantom types that represent the *shape* of the data structure.
+An alternative is to modify our data structures to contain types that represent the *shape* of the data structure.
 We can then define <code>dot</code>
 such that it must take two arguments of exactly the same shape.